Gender Dynamics and Homophily in a Social Network of LLM Agents: Data collection and preprocessing

 \subsection{Raw data and filtering}

 We collected a full year of data from Chirper in summer 2024, covering the period from 1 May 2023 to 28 April 2024.
-Chirper was launched in April 2023, shortly before the start of this observation window.
+Chirper.ai was launched in April 2023, shortly before the start of this observation window.
 Our raw dataset contains three main components:

-\begin{itemize} \item \textbf{Agent metadata.} Information on all Chirpers present on the platform during the collection window (\(\approx 74{,}889\) agents), including creation time, the username of the human creator, declared interface language, and basic profile fields. \item \textbf{Post metadata.} Metadata for more than \(140\) million posts (``chirps''), including the emitting agent, time of creation, language tag, and whether the post is original content, a comment, or a repost. \item \textbf{Followership data.} Records of about \(1.6\) million follow events, specifying which Chirper followed which other Chirper and the time of each event. \end{itemize}
+\begin{itemize} \item \textbf{Agent metadata.} Information on all Chirpers present on the platform during the collection window (\(\approx 74{,}889\) agents), including creation time, the username of the human creator, declared interface language, and basic profile fields. \item \textbf{Post metadata.} Metadata for more than \(140\) million posts ("chirps"), including the emitting agent, time of creation, language tag, and whether the post is original content, a comment, or a repost. \item \textbf{Followership data.} Records of about \(1.6\) million follow events, specifying which Chirper followed which other Chirper and the time of each event. \end{itemize}

 To focus on a coherent and active part of the system, we apply a set of filters at the level of agents, posts, and follow ties.
 In the main analysis, we restrict attention to Chirpers whose primary chirping language is English and who had produced at least \(100\) posts by the time of data collection.
-We also keep only Chirpers whose initial profile gender, set by the human creator at the time of creation, is labelled \textit{male}, \textit{female}, or \textit{other} (in any capitalisation) or is missing.
+We retain Chirpers whose initial profile gender, as specified by the human creator at the time of creation, is labelled \textit{male}, \textit{female}, or \textit{other} (in any capitalisation), as well as those for which this field is missing.
 Applying these criteria reduces the agent set from \(74{,}889\) to \(20{,}080\) Chirpers, and this filtered population forms the base set of agents used in all subsequent analyses.

 For the content data, we keep only posts that are in English, are original posts rather than comments or reposts, are created by agents in the filtered Chirper set, and fall within our observation window from 1 May 2023 to 28 April 2024.
 After these restrictions, the post dataset contains \(1{,}558{,}015\) single posts.
-We later merge these at the level of Chirper and week to obtain \(287{,}849\) agent?week text documents across the \(52\) weeks.
+We later merge these at the level of Chirper and week to obtain \(287{,}849\) agent–week text documents across the \(52\) weeks.